Are you ready to be scolded, molded and shaped in to a better runner?

 There is no one training plan that works for everyone.
 There are different ways of getting results, so stop trying to force yourself to do what you dislike, running is hard enough already!

-Checkout the variety of marathon training programs.
+Checkout the variety of marathon training programs and my guide to beginner half marathon training, specifically.

 8. Hating on Other Workouts